-The Carolina Blue Honors Fellowship has been expanded to reach more UNC Students.
-Moving forward, up to $15,000 will be awarded annually to provide support for ambitious undergraduate students to pursue sports-related internships and faculty-mentored research projects in locations beyond the United States.
+The Carolina Blue Honors Fellowship has been expanded to reach more UNC students with additional funding from Ricky May.
+This will build on the Carolina Blue Fellowship’s momentum pre-COVID-19 and will ensure the long-term success of the program.
+During summer 2022, the fellowship will be expanded to provide funding for more than three Fellows.
+Moving forward, up to $15,000 will be awarded annually to provide support for three ambitious undergraduate students to pursue sports-related internships and faculty-mentored research projects in locations beyond the United States.

-Jim Leloudis, Peter T. Grauer associate dean for Honors Carolina, said of the newly expanded Fellowship, “I’ve enjoyed seeing past recipients grow personally and professionally, and I applaud Ricky May’s vision and generosity in making the award available to more students.
+Jim Leloudis, Peter T. Grauer Associate Dean for Honors Carolina, said of the newly expanded Fellowship: “I’ve enjoyed seeing past recipients grow personally and professionally, and I applaud Ricky’s vision and generosity in making the award available to more students.
 I look forward to seeing great projects and even more lives changed in the years ahead.”